SWEDES: TheWayTheyWere

 More on the Lindsborg Bethany College Messiah history and related information can be found as follows:

-Go Here to "Messiah" Performers, Venues & Audiences, Press and Broadcasts
+Go Here to "Messiah" Performers, Venues & Audiences, Press & Broadcasts

 Go Here to Special 20th Century Messiah Performances by the Bethany College Oratorio Society